ipython/ipython-website/index.rst

 of the dataset.

 Its modular structure makes it easy to add features to analyze different kinds of signals.
-Currently there are specialized tools for electron energy-loss spectroscopy (EELS) and energy dispersive X-rays (EDX) data analysis.

 Highlights
 ==========

-HyperSpy  provides tools that operate on numpy arrays without subclassing them and therefore it is fully compatible with the scientific Python ecosystem.
-It provides, amongst others:

-* Named and scaled axes.
-* Two *families* of axes: *signal* and *navigation*.
+* Two families of named and scaled axes: *signal* and *navigation*.
-* Separate indexing for the
-  *signal* and *navigation* axes and data indexing using using axis units.
-* Visualization tools for n-dimensional spectra and images based on matplotlib.
+* Visualization tools for multi-dimensional spectra and images.
-* Easy access to machine learning and multi-dimensional curve fitting.
+* Easy access multi-dimensional curve fitting and blind source separation.
+* Built on top of NumPy, SciPy, matplotlib and scikit-learn.
 * Modular design for easy extensibility.

-The development of HyperSpy has been motivated by the data analysis needs of the electron microscopy community.
-Hence, the feature set is specially strong in this domain.
-However, as the problems addressed are common to many disciplines, it is proving useful in many other fields.
+The development has been motivated by the data analysis needs of the electron microscopy community but it is proving useful in many other fields.

 News
 ====